groom playbook

 • 5 — Research task — the developer needs to clarify and decompose further before proceeding.

-Two thresholds drive /groom's behaviour, both configurable in src/config.yaml:
+Two thresholds drive the playbook's behaviour, both configurable:

-• sprint.default_threshold_sp (default 35) — soft cap on plan size.
-Above this, /groom proposes splitting the plan into sibling stubs rather than shipping one mega-sprint.
+• core.sprint.default_threshold_sp (default 35) — soft cap on plan size.
+Above this, present proposes splitting the plan into sibling stubs rather than shipping one mega-sprint.

-• sprint.redecompose_threshold (default 5) — any task estimated at ≥ this value must be re-decomposed before the plan can leave in-spec.
-This is the gate that prevents silent research spikes from sliding into development.
+• core.sprint.redecompose_threshold (default 5) — any task estimated at ≥ this value must be re-decomposed before the run can leave drafting.

 Both thresholds are ceilings, not velocity targets.
 A 12-SP plan is fine; a 38-SP plan is the trigger to consider a split.